-The Arts Active Programme based at St David's Hall, provides access to arts through the provision and development of opportunities for participation, arts education and arts in the community.
-We take our inspiration from the diverse programmes of St David's Hall and the New Theatre aiming to encourage people, of all ages, to engage in and enjoy arts activities.
+The Arts Active Programme based at St David’s Hall, provides access to arts through the provision and development of opportunities for participation, arts education and arts in the community.
+We take our inspiration from the diverse programmes of St David’s Hall, aiming to encourage people, of all ages, to engage in and enjoy arts activities.

-To find out more about the Arts Active Programme, head to Arts Active website.
+To find out more about the Arts Active Programme, head to the

-With the support of the Arts Council for Wales we run a range of "extras" alongside the International Concert Series which add to our audience experience and develop a love of orchestral music in new areas of the community.
-These include preconcert talks, Classical Roadmaps, podcasts, schools participatory music projects and a young composers' scheme.
+With the support of the Arts Council for Wales we run a range of “extras”alongside the Cardiff Classical Concert Series, which add to our audience experience and develop a love of orchestral music in new areas of the community.
+These include preconcert talks, Classical Roadmap talks, podcasts, schools’ participatory music projects and a young composers’ scheme.

 This is our project to introduce our youngest audience members to live music performance.
 All Tiddly Proms have been specially designed by Arts Active’s creative team for the under 5s and are a great opportunity for young children to experience music interactively, in a creative and fun environment.